Procfile reference¶

 Overview¶

-The Procfile is a simple key-value configuration file that tells Caution how to build and run your application inside a confidential enclave.
+The Procfile is a simple key-value configuration file that tells Caution how to run your application, which container build recipe to use, and what metadata to publish for verification.
 Place it in the root of your repository.

 Fields¶

-The binary field extracts only the specified binary from your container — no config files, shared libraries, or other filesystem contents are included in the EIF.
-This is suitable only for fully self-contained static binaries.
-For most applications, use run instead, which includes the full container filesystem in the EIF.
+The binary field extracts only the specified binary from your container.
+It does not include config files, shared libraries, or other filesystem contents in the EIF.
+Use binary only for fully self-contained static binaries.
+For most applications, use run, which includes the full container filesystem in the EIF.

 | Field | Description |